-ARAB 212 Arabic Language and Communication 2(2,0)

-This course helps students develop their ability to communicate effectively in standard Arabic.
+ARAB 212 Arabic Language and Communication 2(2,0) This course helps students develop their ability to communicate effectively in standard Arabic.
 It provides students with the necessary communication skills in Arabic they might need in their future jobs.
-Specifically, students learn how to write and orally present different forms of workplace documents in Arabic.
+Specifically, students learn how to write and orally present differe ent forms of workplace documents in Arabic. -

-This course is designed to help students develop interpersonal and communication skills fundamental for success in the workplace no matter what industry, organization, or sector they are employed.
-Students will improve their professional style as they study topics including polite conversation, personal appearance, office politics, diplomacy, telephone, cell phone, and voicemail etiquette, the protocol of meetings, job interview presentation and even international travel.
-Students will participate in an off-campus formal dining experience.
+CMNS 200 Etiquette 1(1,0) designed to help students develop interpersonal a ntal for success in the workplace no matter what ind or sector they a re employed.
+Students will improve their professiona I style as they study topics including topics including polite conversation, personal appearance, office politics, diplomacy, telephone, cell phone, and voicemail etiquette, the protocol of mee etings, job interview presentation ar nd even international travel.
+Students will participat e in an off-campus formal dining e xperience.
 Co-requisite: ENGL 210.

-This course reviews the fundamentals of good academic writing in English, teaches essay writing essentials and research skills in two rhetorical modes (persuasion and argumentation), and provides practice in writing essays in these modes, research paper, and oral presentation.
+ENGL 210English Composition and Rhetoric3(3,0)This course reviews the fundamentals of good academic writing in English, teaches essay writing essentials and research skills in two rhetorical modes (persuasion and argumentation), and provides practice in writing essays in these modes, research paper, and oral presentation.
 Prerequisite: ENGL 101 or TOEFL 550+ (paper) or 80+ (computer).

-This is a required course designed to help students develop effective professional communication skills, both orally and in writing.
-In this course, students learn how to write emails, memos, letters, proposals, reports, and other forms of employment correspondence.
+ENGL 217 Professional English Communication 3(3,0) This is a requ This is a required course designed to help students develop effective professional communication skills, both orally and in writing.
+In this course, stu dents learn how to write emails, nemos, letters, proposals, reports, and other forr ns of employment correspondenc e.
 In addition, this course helps students sharpen their presentation skills.
-Broadly, this course enables students to behave professionally and effectively in their prospective jobs.
-Prerequisite: ENGL 210.
+Broadly, this course enables students to behave professional ly and effectively in their prospectiv re jobs.
+Prerequisite: ENGL 210. -